plgs2005/plgs2005/README.md

 - 👋 Hi, I’m @plgs2005
 - 👀 I’m interested in Laravel
 - 🌱 I’m currently learning React / React Native
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on @grupoadiante
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 plgs2005/plgs2005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.